LPG Car & LPG Gas Auto Conversion – How an LPG Gas Car Works

 Having two fuel tanks can double an LPG vehicle’s range.

-With both the petrol and LPG tanks filled, dual fuel LPG vehicle cruising ranges of 1000km or more are not unusual.
+With both the petrol and LPG tanks filled, a dual fuel LPG gas auto cruising ranges of 1000km or more are not unusual.

-Advantages of LPG Engines – What Does LPG Do to an Engine – How Does LPG Work
+Advantages of LPG – What Does LPG Do to an Engine – How Does LPG Work

 LPG is typically less expensive than petrol or diesel.

-Engine oil and spark plugs need changing less often with LPG vehicles, for reduced service costs.
+Engine oil and spark plugs need changing less often with an LPG gas auto, for reduced service costs.

 Environmental benefits of LPG vehicles include reduced particulate, CO2 and NOx emissions.